nicksstapleton/blog/_posts/2023-01-19-logos-buyers-guide.md

 * _Which resources are a must-have?_
 * _What is the most cost-effective way to get into Logos?_

 I write from the perspective of having been in vocational ministry for over 10 years and as an MDiv student.
-My input is best suited for people in ministry, pastors, and seminary students.
+My input is best suited for pastors, seminary students, or other vocational ministers.
 This post is written for those who have already decided they want to get into Logos.
 If you’re still on the fence, [read my Logos 10 review](https://www.nickstapleton.me/logos-10-review-live-in-the-word/).

-This buyer’s guide aims to provide some direction so you can decide which route into Logos is best for your purposes and needs.
+This buyer’s guide provides buying principles and package recommendations so you can decide which route into Logos is best for your purposes and needs.

 ## Buy a Base Package

 The most cost-effective route into Logos is with a base package.
-Why?💰📚 **Discounted Resources + ✨ Features**
+Why?

+* 💰📚 **Discounted Resources**
+* **✨ Features**

 According to Logos, base packages save you 90% compared to purchasing books and features individually.

 ### Resources

-Initially, I thought base packages were overpriced and full of resources I would never use.
+When I first began with Logos, I thought base packages were something to avoid since I considered them overpriced and full of resources I would never use.
 However, I have since learned that while there may be resources you do not foresee using, they also include resources you want at a steep discount.
-You can buy Logos resources a la carte, but I can nearly guarantee you will overspend over time.
-Worst case: you pay for the resources you want and get hundreds of others thrown in at no extra cost.
+You can buy Logos resources a la carte, but you will almost certainly overspend.

+Worst case with with a Logos package: you pay for the resources you want and get hundreds of others thrown in at little or no extra cost.

 Base packages are the most cost-effective way of getting the resources you want.

 ![](/assets/images/l10-resources.jpeg)

 ### Features

-Having your resources easily accessible in digital form is awesome.
-Having features, search-ability, workflows, and datasets which further utilize them is even better.
+The other benefit of base packages is that you gain Logos features alongside your discounted resources.

 I love writing sermons and being able to quickly highlight and organize my notes right inside of Logos.

 The ability to do searches across your entire library is unbelievable.
 Imagine having a research assistant who can comb through your entire library and bring you every resource relevant to a particular topic or Bible passage you are interested in learning more about in a matter of seconds.
-That research assistant has a name in Logos: Factbook.
+That research assistant feature has a name in Logos: Factbook.

 The [newest version of Logos](https://www.nickstapleton.me/logos-10-review-live-in-the-word/) introduces new features and improves others: sermon builder quotes, print library, and search reimagined.